Writing in a time scarce environment

 All this to say, don't let anyone TELL YOU what success means.
 It is different for all of us, and it changes over the course of our lives.
 Early on I had no money, and I needed it, and I needed to get promoted to pay rent and put food on the table - so promotion was my goal.
 Not for the title, or the recognition (whatever that is), or some idea of advancement up the hierarchy, but cold hard cash.
 Then, afterwards, it seemed entirely redundant to me.
 And that's another thing no-one might tell you: once the carrot of promotion is removed from your vista (by yourself) you become impervious to bullshit claims about how taking this next thing on will improve your chances for promotion.
 None of that exists anymore, and you can do your job in the way you want to do it, not constantly dancing to someone else's tune.
 You worry less about playing the game, and spend more time doing what you really want to do.

-So when you set your goals for 2023, and think about what you want to take on and why you are doing it; really think about whether this is what you WANT to do, or what you are expected to want to do, in some stranger's idea of what success should look like for you?
+So when you set your goals for this year, and think about what you want to take on and why you are doing it; really think about whether this is what you WANT to do, or what you are expected to want to do, in some stranger's idea of what success should look like for you?
 Don't fall into that trap: there is no greater misery than to be in pursuit of something other people dream of.
-Your definition of success is specific to you, and the most useful thing you can do, is have a very clear idea of what that is before you fill up your list of things to get done in 2023.
+Your definition of success is specific to you, and the most useful thing you can do, is have a very clear idea of what that is before you fill up your list of things to get done.

 *For my US readers, Tenure (permanence) was granted after 3 years probation in the UK if you have a permanent (TT for you) contract, so I had tenure at Lecturer B in UK terms.